matfantinel/fantinel.dev/cms/articles/2021-01-30-web-images-modern-formats.md

 ![Screenshot of browser tool network requests, from before and after optimization.
 Before: 1.6MB download; After: 249KB download](/posts/web-images-modern-formats/results.png)

-///The total download size decreased by a whopping 85%!!/// That's an incredible difference, with no noticeable difference in quality.
+==The total download size decreased by a whopping 85%!!== That's an incredible difference, with no noticeable difference in quality.
 Your results may vary, as they depend on how much of your website's size is images.

 Before the changes, out of 1.6MB total, 92% of it were images, 5% were fonts, 1% was HTML, and the remaining 2% were of JS and other things like the web manifest.